NEST-Protocol/NEST-Fi-User-Guide/README.md

 4. You need to approve it successfully before opening the position for the first time.
 5. Service fee for opening positions: 0.05% of the position.

+Entry Price: this is not the opening price, because the characteristics of the blockchain will eventually have some deviations from the open price.

+Liq Price: Due to the market volatility, the actual liquidation price may be different from the theoretical liquidation price .
+Here is the theoretical liquidation price, for reference only.

 #### Position management

 After successfully opening a position, the information of your position will be displayed at the bottom.
 You can close your future positions at any time.